 There are plenty of beautiful shelves in the market but nothing beats used furniture made with natural materials.
 By the time it’s in your possession, it’s already rid of the gas contained in the paint and varnish.
 If you’re buying brand new, opt for spacious ones made of recycled paper wood that uses low-VOC paints, glues, and finishes.

 One of the reasons why you’ll want a spacious shelf is so you can immediately put away things when it’s time for bed.
 A cluttered room is a cluttered mind.
 When you have room to put your clutter away, you won’t have a hard time falling asleep.

 LED light bulbs

 This is another easy way that green furniture can improve your sleep.
 Simply switch your fluorescent light bulbs to LED lights.
 Fluorescent lighting has been found to emit more UVC and UVA rays than any other kind of lighting.

-By switching to LED lights, you’ll have the option to adjust the dimness of a room.
+By organising your lighting space using LED lights, you’ll have the option to adjust the dimness of a room.
 The right amount of light during evenings makes it easy to maintain your circadian rhythm which regulates your sleep cycle.
 LED lights also last longer than conventional bulbs!
 Less waste is always good for the environment.

 Natural air purifiers

 When it comes to purifying your home, you always want to opt for the most natural form: plants!
 They have the ability to get rid of harmful gases in their air, thus improving the air you breathe.
 Opt for indoor plants known for improving air quality such as aloe vera, bamboo or reed palm, rubber plant, chinese evergreen, and spider plant.
 It’s also worth doing some deeper research of your own to find indoor plants that fit your bedroom’s aesthetic.